-(1) Individual Mobilization Augmentee (IMA).
+- (1) Individual Mobilization Augmentee (IMA).
 Individual Selected Reservists who receive training and are pre-assigned to an Active Component (AC) organization billet that must be filled to meet the requirements of the organization to support mobilization (including pre- and/or post mobilization) requirements, contingency operations, operations other than war or other specialized or technical requirements.
 The IMA program provides a source of trained and qualified members of the SMCR to fill individual military billets, which augment active component structure of the Marine Corps, DOD or other departments or agencies of the U.S. Government.
-IMA Marines are subject to the Uniform Code of Justice when on active duty for training status (inclusive of liberty hours during annual training under orders and upon arrival to government provided billeting).

-(2) Operational Sponsor (OpSponsor).
-An OpSponsor is a command-designated single point of contact for all matters concerning the IMA program.

-(3) Mobilization Command (MOBCOM).
-MOBCOM retains administrative control of IMA Marines.
-All matters pertaining to pay, records maintenance, awards, discipline, and administrative procedures are approved by MOBCOM, with routing and endorsement through the Reserve Support Unit.

-(4) Active Duty Special Work (ADSW).
-ADSW provides full time personnel augmentation to accomplish special projects and to meet operational, administrative and exercise support requirements of relatively short-term duration.
-ADSW orders are voluntary and vary in duration.
-RC Marines serving on ADSW orders are subject to all policies and procedures applicable to the AC and are under the administrative control of the AC unit to which assigned (see reference (ci).
+IMA Marines are subject to the Uniform Code of Justice when on active duty for training status (inclusive of liberty hours during annual training under orders and upon arrival to government provided billeting). - (2) Operational Sponsor (OpSponsor).
+An OpSponsor is a command-designated single point of contact for all matters concerning the IMA program. - (3) Active Duty for Operational Support (ADOS).
+ADOS provides full time personnel augmentation to accomplish special projects and to meet operational, administrative and exercise support requirements of relatively short-term duration.
+ADOS orders are voluntary and vary in duration.
+RC Marines serving on ADOS orders are subject to all policies and procedures applicable to the AC and are under the administrative control of the AC unit to which assigned (see reference (ci). - (4) Muster Sheet.

-(5) Muster Sheet.
 A standard sheet used to document an IMA Marine's performance of drills.
-OpSponsors must be authorized in writing to sign muster sheets.
+OpSponsors must be authorized in writing to sign muster sheets. - (5) Anniversary Year.

-(6) Anniversary Year.
 Normally, an anniversary date is an RC Marine's pay entry base date (exceptions may be found in the MCRAAM).
 The anniversary year is the full calendar year between each anniversary date.
-In an anniversary year, an RC Marine must accrue a set number of points to get a satisfactory year in order to be eligible for promotion and retirement benefits. c.
+In an anniversary year, an RC Marine must accrue a set number of points to get a satisfactory year in order to be eligible for promotion and retirement benefits. - c.
 Special Procedures.
 The following procedures apply to the integration of RC Marines within PMO/MCPD.